tt041217/Python-Asm/README.md

 # Python-Asm

-Python-Asm is a TARUMT Student Assistant App developed as an assignment project by a team of three members.
+Python-Asm is a TARUMT Application Student Assistant App developed as an assignment project by a team of three members.
 The app is designed to help students manage their academic life more efficiently by providing three core utilities:

 - **CGPA & GPA Calculator**
 - **Homework Planner**